Aliasmk/aliasmk.github.io/_projects/pwmcontroller.md

 {% include imgwcaption.html
 imgurl="/assets/img/projects/pwm/pwm.jpg"
-caption="Purple PCB from OSHPark" %}
+caption="Purple PCB from OSHPark" alttext="Purple PCB from OSCPark" %}

 A week later I got my three boards back and I was super happy with how good they looked.
 I really like OSH Park’s quality of work and I think the purple solder mask looks really nice.
 It was my fault for not catching this before accepting the order, but for some reason the silkscreen layer with my component values didn’t make it on to either side of the board.
 In addition, I misjudged the size of a resistor and a capacitor footprint, and ended up having to get creative with the leads to get them to fit.
 However apart from those issues, the board worked like a charm.